Hormonal Contraceptive Ring (Nuvaring)

 - If you are not comfortable inserting objects into your vagina, this may not be the best method of contraception for you.

 - There is a chance it may slip out of the vagina.
-If this happens, rinse the ring in lukewarm water and reinsert it.
+If this happens, rinse the ring with lukewarm water and reinsert it.

 - If the ring is out of the vagina for more than 3 hours, it may not be immediately effective.
 You should use a backup method of contraception such as condoms and spermicide for the next 7 days.